rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

    ```

 * Ensure that the server name does not begin with **https://**.
 * Ensure that your Azure SQL DB server allows Azure Services to connect to it.
-To do this, open https://manage.windowsazure.com, click “SQL Databases” on the left, click “Servers” at the top, and select your server.
-Click **Configure** at the top and ensure that the **Azure Services** setting is set to “Yes”.
-(See the Prerequisites section at the top of this article).
+To do this, open your database in the portal and ensure that the **Allow access to Azure Services** setting is set to **On****.

 ## <a name="test-the-service-deployment"></a>Test the service deployment
 ### <a name="connect-with-a-web-browser"></a>Connect with a web browser
 Determine the web endpoint of your Split-Merge service.
-You can find this in the Azure Classic Portal by going to the **Dashboard** of your cloud service and looking under **Site URL** on the right side.
+You can find this in the portal by going to the **Overview** of your cloud service and looking under **Site URL** on the right side.
 Replace **http://** with **https://** since the default security settings disable the HTTP endpoint.
 Load the page for this URL into your browser.

 ### <a name="test-with-powershell-scripts"></a>Test with PowerShell scripts
 The deployment and your environment can be tested by running the included sample PowerShell scripts.